Maitake Mushroom: Research Shows Powerful Benefits for The Body

 Studies show that the fruiting bodies of the fungus—the edible parts, of course—are rich in antioxidants.
 These come from phenols, glucans, polysaccharides, and even more compounds produced in the mushroom body.

 By scavenging free radicals and reducing chronic inflammation, maitake’s compounds in effect support the immune system and help it act better.
-This makes it possibly very useful for a wide range of health conditions, ranging from better protection against colds and flus all the way to autoimmune support.
+This makes it possibly very useful for a wide range of health conditions, ranging from better protection against colds and flus to autoimmune support.

-One 2012 study even found that beta-glucans from maitake triggered antibodies to fully activate and fight some rather devastating chronic illnesses.
+One 2012 study even found that beta-glucans from maitake triggered antibodies to activate and fight some rather devastating chronic illnesses fully.
 Another similar study in 2014 showed the same: maitake helped strengthen the body’s innate immune response to overpower and rid itself of foreign invaders.

 When taken every day, maitake could make a great supplement to keep immunity in tip-top shape—or even to help support immune-related conditions, if a doctor approves of it.